 Royal Ascot is a five day festival of thoroughbred flat racing that comes with both the seal of royal approval and an extraordinarily well-tailored crowd.

 Inaugurated in 1911, it is always attended by members of the Royal Family and features at least one Group 1 horse race every day.

-The racing begins on Tuesday, in the third week of June, and attracts more than 300,000 punters; making it the biggest horse racing meeting in Europe.
+The racing begins on Tuesday, June 15th 2021, and will run until Saturday the 19th of June.
+The festival attracts more than 300,000 punters; making it the biggest horse racing meeting in Europe.